 Pauli, Hertha Ernestine.
 Lincoln’s Little Correspondent.
 Doubleday, 1952.

 Pinkney, Andrea Davis.
-Abraham Lincoln: Letter from a Slave Girl.
+Abraham Lincoln: Letters from a Slave Girl.
 Winslow Press, 2001.

 Reiss, Mike.
-The Boy Who Looked Like Abraham Lincoln.
+The Boy Who Looked Like Lincoln.
 Price Stern Sloan, 2003.

 Sandburg, Carl.
 The Sandburg Treasury: Prose and Poetry for Young People.
 Harcourt Brace Jovanovich, 1970.